wgawel/wgawel.github.io/_posts/2022-08-27-developer-tools.md

 ---
 layout: post
 title: "(Small) Developer Tools"
-categories: [content, environment]
+categories: [tools, environment]
 ---

 There are times when I have to configure new work environments from scratch.
 These few points will allow me to do it faster and maybe inspire you.
 In this part, I focus on small tools.

 I omit a longer description of the tools here, others have already done so.
-Use the description on the home pages or use Google.

 ### Tools